 Miller received both his BA and MA from the University of North Carolina.
-He also taught in Lorraine with TAPIF between these two degrees.
-His dissertation at the University of Virginia examines expressions of anxieties about religion, nation, and manhood in Emile Zola’s Trois villes novels.
+His dissertation at the University of Virginia examines the doubting priest and virility in Émile Zola’s Trois villes novels.

 B.A.
 English, Romance Languages, University of North Carolina-Chapel Hill, NC Thesis: Escaping into the Uncertain: The Bower as Restoration and as Temptation in the Poetry of John Keats (Directed by Dr. Joseph Viscomi)